NordicHPC/sonar/doc/NEW-FORMAT.md

 Fields below mostly carry names and semantics from the Slurm REST API, except where those names or semantics are unworkable.
 (For example, the name field really needs to be job_name.)

-NOTE: Fields with substructure (AllocTRES, GRESDetail) may have parsers, see other files in this package.

 NOTE: There may be various ways of getting the data: sacct, scontrol, slurmrestd, or talking to the database directly.